 Ready to take the next step?

-How could you find the difference between fixed and variable mortgage rates?
+What is the difference between fixed and variable mortgage rates?

 Is a variable-rate mortgage worth the risk?